MareStare/twai/src/prerequisites/software.md

 [**Stable Diffusion**](https://stability.ai/stable-image) is a free and open-source [generative](https://en.wikipedia.org/wiki/Generative_artificial_intelligence) AI _base_ model developed by Stability AI.

-_Fine-tune_ AI models, are built on top of base models such as Stable Diffusion by extending it with an additional dataset of images with the intended style and characters.
+_Fine-tune_ AI models, are built on top of base models such as Stable Diffusion by extending them with an additional dataset of images with the intended style and characters.

 ![](/prerequisites/software/ai-models-composition.png){.figure}